hoshikawa2/mdm_project/README.md

-# Master Data Management (MDM) Project Deployment Guide
+# Create a functional Master Data Management (MDM) with LLM in Oracle Cloud GPU Environment

 ## 1. Introduction